— , , Book VII, chapter 3

 But such insights were becoming common knowledge by the time Paul started publishing in the 60's.
 His greatest contribution was in analyzing human nature in a deeper and broader way than most conventional psychologists were capable of.
 Some people have categorized Paul as a "moral philosopher", a "philosophical anthropologist", or simply as a thinker.
 Many of us believe that his detailed descriptions of truth and right, love and power, honesty and courage, insight and mastery, and similar features of the personality are both fundamental and comprehensive enough to constitute the foundation of that great unrealized dream of the Enlightenment, a true science of human nature.

-And check out our sister site, the Blog, where you can freely comment on the postings of Rachel Bartlett and friends.
+And check out our sister site, the Blog, where you can discuss the postings of Rachel Bartlett and friends.